How to Correctly Map Keywords to Content?

 In this way, you will build pages focused on a specific topic that will cover several keywords in one category.

-Let’s say your company offers a resume builder.
+Let’s say your company offers an AI resume builder.

 Write all your services down and build an optimized page for each service that you offer.